 Why Isn’t Alcohol or Tobacco Classified as Schedule I?

-Alcohol and tobacco, two addictive vices that kill thousands of people every year, aren’t scheduled.
+Alcohol and tobacco, two addictive vices that kill thousands of people every year, aren’t scheduled under the controlled substances act.
 Why is that?

 But what about alcohol and tobacco?
 Both recreational substances possess high abuse potential.
 And while alcohol has some limited medical use, tobacco absolutely does not.